odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 I want to open this series with an article aimed at understanding what browsers do, and a brief explanation on how they do so.
-It is important since most of your customers will interact with your web application through a browser, so it's imperative to understand the basics behind these wonderful programs.
+It is important since most of your customers will interact with your web application through a browser, so it's imperative to understand the basics of these wonderful programs.

 <!-- more -->